 He signed the statement on the advice of the BK’s emissaries.
 BK lawyer Paul Schulze zur Wiesche, head of the BK’s national legal department, after conferring with the prominent BK pastor Otto Fricke in Frankfurt, and with the support of the national BK council of brethren in Berlin, wrote that in his visit to Albrecht and to his fellow prisoner Hans Schulz:

 Pastor Fricke, whom my mother held in very high esteem, no doubt repeated this message in his own visit on December 20.
-A vital point in dissolving my father’s resistance, very likely, was the assurance that his examiners — senior clergy in the BK — had meanwhile come forward and revealed their roles; there had been a separate proceeding in Düsseldorf where, in the words of national BK chairman Kurt Scharf, “the whole matter of exams was settled and closed with the state police.”.
+A vital point in dissolving my father’s resistance, very likely, was the assurance that his examiners — senior clergy in the BK — had meanwhile come forward and revealed their roles; there had been a separate proceeding in Düsseldorf where, in the words of national BK chairman Kurt Scharf, “the whole matter of exams was settled and closed with the state police.”[ref]Letter, Scharf to Hesse, Oct.
+19, 1939.
+Of course, this settlement was only temporary.
+In the spring of 1941, the regime opened a new wave of repression against the BK and put a final stop to its education and examinations.
+See brief discussion and sources here.[/ref].
 This allowed my father to say, in his Christmas Eve statement:

 Three months ago I made no statements because I was not able to take responsibility for exposing the business of the church, such as examinations, to criminal prosecution. […] In view of the fact that the persons in questions have in the meantime identified themselves, I am no longer bound by these considerations.

 But then he goes on, in the final sentence: